Mountain Bike Race Series

 • There is what we feel to be a relatively certain chance that it will be raining, up to or during the start of the race. i.e. If it is starting to rain at 3:00 pm, and the radar shows imminent storms for the area through the evening, and the forecast indicates the same or worse weather, we will cancel proactively.

-Follow us on Facebook and Twitter!
-This is your best and most frequently updated resource.
+This page is your best and most frequently updated resource and will be updated whenever decisions on race cancellations are made.
+For more info, follow us on Facebook and Twitter!
 Follow us on social media (@ConservationHalton) and we will provide updates on races through the day.
-We will also post final decisions to our website, but will only do this once a decision is final.
-Race cancellations are made with our best available detail / forecasts by 4:30 p.m. on race days.
-We would only cancel a race after 4:30 p.m. for emergency reasons such as an un-forecasted thunderstorm.
+We will also post updates to our website, but will only do this once a decision has been finalized.
+Race cancellations are made with our best available detail / forecasts by 4:30 pm on race days.
+We would only cancel a race after 4:30 pm for emergency reasons such as a thunderstorm that was not in the forecast.

-All Full Series Riders who register before Week #3 will receive a Race T-Shirt.
-We will issue these mid-season.
+All Full Series Riders who register before Week #3 will receive a race t-shirt.
+We will issue these mid-season (early August).
 Wear them with pride!

-Yep!
-The series is priced so that even if you miss a few races, it’s still cheaper to sign up for the series!
+Yes!
+The series is priced such that even if you miss a few races, it’s still cheaper to sign up for the series!
 It’s also a great way to support your trail network and sponsors!

 Kelso Mountain Bike School